 Many of the best known and admired science-fiction writers were or still are legitimate and even outstanding scientists, holding advanced degrees in physics, astronomy, math, computer science, or similar fields.
 Many are professors, teachers, researchers.
 From their vast scientific knowledge they were able to speculate what the future will be like.
 Or what the future could be like.

 There are many sites dedicated to science fiction.
 A great many others are dedicated to science and technology.
 And others still focus on space exploration.
 These fields are all tied together.
 And through the ages there is one common thread: the human experience.
 As we go back in time, the humans become more and more alien to us, and we try to understand them through archeology.
-Similarly, as we go forward in time, future humans will be alien to us even more so, and we can only hope to understand them through this inspiration, and affect their fate for the better.
+As we go forward in time, future humans will be alien to us even more, and we can only hope to understand them through this inspiration, and affect their fate for the better.
 If they are still around in 500 million years when the Sun brightens and renders Earth inhabitable, let’s hope by then we have given them tools to deal with it…

 There is no doubt that science fiction has helped shape the future in the past.
 I’d like to see it help shape the future in the future.